 Unlike only the reflective glare that a polarized lens is capable of combating, Revo sunglasses can also filter blue light and UV wavelengths.

-The popularity of Revo sunglasses is rising by the day.
+The popularity of Royaux sunglasses is rising by the day.
 What makes them such a hit?
 Let’s take a look at the benefits to know for sure:

-- Revo coatings protect the eyes from harmful wavelengths, including blue light, that’s a part fo sunlight and is also emitted from digital screens.
+- Royaux coatings protect the eyes from harmful wavelengths, including blue light, that’s a part fo sunlight and is also emitted from digital screens.

 - It blocks off glare from reflective surfaces.

 - All Royaux sunglasses are polarized.

 - 100% protection from UVA, UVB and UVC, keeping your eyes healthy and strong.

 - Allows unobstructed view of digital screens unlike polarized sunglasses.

 Decision Time - Royaux VS Polarized